top of page

 • Palliative Care

-Together, these teams work to control seizures, manage life-threatening complications, and provide vital, complex and supportive care.
+These teams work together to control seizures, manage complications, and provide vital supportive care.

 Why Early Recognition Matters

-TIME IS BRAIN.
-Early, specialist treatment is critical to improve outcomes and limit long-term damage.
-Every minute counts when seizures are ongoing - this is a medical emergency.
-Prolonged seizures (status epilepticus) can cause irreversible brain injury if not treated quickly and effectively.
+Early, specialist treatment is critical to improve outcomes and limit long-term injury.
+Prolonged seizures (status epilepticus) can cause irreversible brain damage if not treated quickly and effectively.
+Every minute counts.

 Road to Recovery – Chronic Stage

-Whilst full recovery is possible, many children and adults are left with significant neurological disabilities and chronic - often drug resistant epilepsy.
-Ongoing medical challenges may include:
+While full recovery is possible, many children and adults are left with:

-Families often face long-term care needs, including frequent hospital stays, therapy sessions, and major adjustments to daily life.
+Families may face long-term care needs, frequent hospital visits, ongoing therapies, and significant adjustments to daily

 Identifying NORSE and FIRES

-NORSE and FIRES are not formal diagnoses, but rather they are a description of a clinical syndrome.
-A syndrome is a group of symptoms and features that occur together, without a clearly understood cause.
-This makes it especially difficult to identify them when they occur.
+NORSE and FIRES are not formal diagnoses - they describe a clinical syndrome, meaning a group of symptoms that occur together without a clearly understood cause.
+This makes identification especially challenging.

-There is no specific test or biomarker for NORSE and FIRES.
-Doctors must rely on a detailed review of the patient’s medical history, symptoms, and how they respond to treatments, while systematically ruling out other possible causes - such as infections, autoimmune conditions, or metabolic disorders.
+There is no specific test or biomarker for NORSE or FIRES.
+Doctors rely on the patient’s symptoms, medical history, response to treatment, and a careful process of ruling out other possible causes such as infections, autoimmune diseases, or metabolic disorders.

-NORSE and FIRES is typically identified after other explanations have been excluded, often where seizures persist despite treatment, and / or may have appeared following a mild illness.
+NORSE and FIRES are typically recognised only after other explanations have been excluded, often in cases where seizures continue despite treatment and begin following a mild illness.

-• Distinct Pattern: Typically starts after a mild illness (FIRES after a febrile illness), followed by relentless, hard-to-control seizures
+• Distinct Pattern: Often begins after a mild illness (FIRES after a febrile illness), followed by relentless, hard-to-control seizures.

-• Unknown Cause: In most cases, the exact cause remains unknown, although scientists believe immune and inflammatory factors may play a role
+• Unknown Cause: In most cases the exact cause is never found, though immune and inflammatory processes may play a role.

 What Resources are Available?